-The Friends and Family Test (FFT) is a really important tool to help us understand patients’ experiences with us by asking the question ‘how likely are you to recommend our ambulance service to friends and family if they need similar care or treatment?’
+The Friends and Family Test (FFT) is a really important tool to help us understand patients’ experiences with us by asking the question ‘Overall, how would you rate your experience of using North West Ambulance Service?’

 The question is sent to a selection of our patients via postal surveys or SMS text message.
 For more information about FFT, go to https://www.england.nhs.uk/fft/.